PlanetPolly/beautiful-jekyll/position.md

 ---
 layout: page
-title: About me
+title: Positions
-subtitle: There's no one I'd rather be than me.
+subtitle: It's not the voice determine the story, it's the ear.
 ---

 **The Trainee Journalist at the *Global Science* magazine (the Chinese edition of *Scientific American*)**